What is a whistleblower?

 Who should a whistleblower tell?

-You should tell somebody in the organisation in which the wrongdoing happened or any member of legislative assembly or the Crime and Misconduct Commission.
+You should tell somebody in the organisation in which the wrongdoing happened or any member of legislative assembly or the Crime and Corruption Commission.